kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 ## Certified Kubernetes Administrator

-If you're interested in getting certified then you can do so by taking the [Certified Kubernetes Administrator](https://www.cncf.io/certification/cka/) exam.
+In case you're interested, you can get certified by taking the [Certified Kubernetes Administrator](https://www.cncf.io/certification/cka/) exam.
 This isn't a multiple choice exam, it's actually a hands-on exam where you perform Kubernetes task on a live Kubernetes environment.
 And since this course is a hands-on course, it makes it a good companion guide to help you prepare for the exam.

 I should point out that the [exam curriculum](https://github.com/cncf/curriculum) is regularly updated, and this course doesn't quite cover all of it.
 However I'm planning to create further courses to cover the missing parts.